badguy99/octoblock/README.md

 # octoblock
-Octoblock is an app which works under [AppDaemon](https://www.home-assistant.io/docs/ecosystem/appdaemon/) within [Home Assistant](https://www.home-assistant.io/) which finds the cheapest “n” hour block and works out the price.
+Octoblock is an app which works under [AppDaemon](https://www.home-assistant.io/docs/ecosystem/appdaemon/) within [Home Assistant](https://www.home-assistant.io/) which finds the cheapest “n” hour block and works out the price of that block, for the Octopus Energy, Agile Octopus tariff.
 It creates and sets sensors for the cost and start time,  for example, using the apps.yaml file below, the following entities are created and then updated:
 ```
 sensor.octopus_1hour_time
 sensor.octopus_1hour_cost